FrontendMagazine/Works/Angular2-vs-React.md

-# Angular 2 vs React: 血腥对决
+# Angular 2 vs React: 冰与火之歌

 [Angular 2 has reached Beta](https://angular.io/) and appears poised to become the hot new framework of 2016.
 It’s time for a showdown.
 Let’s see how it stacks up against 2015’s darling: [React](https://facebook.github.io/react/).